kontainapp/guide/getting_started/windows.md

 ---

 ## Installing on Windows 10 and above
-Developers can try out Kontain on Windows Desktop Pro using any virtualization software that can run Linux with a modern Kernel version greater than 4.15.
+Developers can try out Kontain on Windows 10 Pro or above using any virtualization software that can run Linux with a modern Kernel version greater than 4.15.
 Below we show  one of the easier ways to do this using Vagrant from HashiCorp software.

 ### Pre-requisite for installing Vagrant
 You need to have nested virtualization turned on in your BIOS to be able to install Vagrant.